 However, first a few words about smash and grab claims generally.
 Although they have an initial obvious attraction to the referring party in terms of cash flow, often they are not very effective as a dispute resolution tool.
 They are rarely sure fire winners.
 The facts of the Grove case demonstrate the point.
 The contractor, S&T, referred a smash and grab claim to adjudication and the adjudicator decided that Grove owed it £14 million.
 Strictly speaking, Grove was required to “pay first, argue later”.
 However, it did not pay.
 When the TCC finally decided the matter, it did not require Grove to pay.

 One wonders how much resource and effort S&T expended on the smash and grab adjudication?
-In subsequent settlement discussions, was it perceived as being in a weak negotiating position, as it was clearly obliged to repay something?
-Parties considering a smash and grab adjudication should also consider the potential damage that it might do to its working relationships, its reputation and its prospects of being awarded work in future.
+In subsequent settlement discussions, was it perceived as being in a weak negotiating position, as its attempted smash and grab ultimately failed?
+Could a party in such a position incur damage to its working relationships, its reputation and its prospects of being awarded work in future?

 Negative certificate in the next interim payment cycle